Polynesian navigation: Re-creation of voyages

-In 1978, the Hokulea was capsized en route to Tahiti.
+In 1978, the Hōkūleʻa was capsized en route to Tahiti.
 Eddie Aikau, a world champion surfer, and part of the crew, attempted to paddle his surfboard to the nearest island to find help.
-However, Aikau was never seen again.
-The crew was later rescued regardless of the fact that Aikau didn’t make it to the nearest island.
+He was never seen again, but the crew was rescued.

+In 1980, a Hawaiian named Nainoa Thompson invented a new method of non-instrument navigation (called the "modern Hawaiian wayfinding system"), enabling him to complete the voyage from Hawaiʻi to Tahiti and back.
+In 1987, Matahi Whakataka-Brightwell and his mentor Francis Cowan sailed from Tahiti to New Zealand without instruments in the waka Hawaiki-nui.

 In New Zealand, a leading Māori navigator and ship builder was Hector Busby, who was also inspired and influenced by Nainoa Thompson and Hokulea's voyage there in 1985.